For observers, staff, and contractors planning to visit MGIO, welcome!!

 - Inquire about weather and road conditions.

-- Indicate in the Logbook that you have left the mountain, or staff move brass tags to indicate not on-site.
+- Indicate in the Logbook that you have left the mountain or update Simple In/Out to indicate not on-site.

 - Return gate key and radio.